 Challenges to Trusts or Wills: What Did the Settlor or Testator Intend?

 The passing of a parent can cause discord within a family.
 This is especially true when a parent has left assets for their children.
 The children might not be convinced that the parent meant to leave assets in the way a will or trust states.
 Or the children might be dissatisfied by how the probate or trust is being administered.
 This is especially true when one sibling is in charge as the personal representative of the estate or the trustee of the trust, and another is merely a beneficiary.
-The experienced trust and probate attorneys at Lee, Kiefer & Park, LLC, can assist in these situations.
+The experienced trust and probate litigation attorneys at Lee, Kiefer & Park, LLC, can assist in these situations.

 Lee, Kiefer & Park, LLC, is a team of probate and estate lawyers.
 The firm is located in Las Vegas, and provides legal services throughout Nevada.
 The attorneys are knowledgeable and reputable.
 Managing partner Kennedy E. Lee and partner Matthew W. Park have been listed as a preeminent lawyers by the widely respected Martindale-Hubbell lawyer rating service.
 Each of the founding partners has been selected as Super Lawyers and Legal Elite.
 All of the attorneys received their degrees from well-respected law schools.